Peptidoglycan recognition protein: Expression in mammals

 All four mammalian PGRPs are secreted proteins.

 PGLYRP1 (peptidoglycan recognition protein 1) has the highest level of expression of all mammalian PGRPs.
-PGLYRP1 is highly constitutively expressed in the bone marrow and in the granules of neutrophils and eosinophils, and also in activated macrophages, lactating mammary gland, and intestinal Peyer's patches’ microfold (M) cells, and to a much lesser extent in epithelial cells in the eye, mouth, and respiratory and intestinal tracts.
+PGLYRP1 is highly constitutively expressed in the bone marrow and in the granules of neutrophils and eosinophils, and also in activated macrophages, lactating mammary gland, and intestinal Peyer's patches' microfold (M) cells, and to a much lesser extent in epithelial cells in the eye, mouth, respiratory and intestinal tracts, and brain's microglia.

 PGLYRP2 (peptidoglycan recognition protein 2) is constitutively expressed in the liver, from where it is secreted into the blood.
 Liver PGLYRP2 and earlier identified serum N-acetylmuramoyl-L-alanine amidase are the same protein encoded by the PGLYRP2 gene.
 Bacteria and cytokines induce low level of PGLYRP2 expression in the skin and gastrointestinal epithelial cells, intestinal intraepithelial T lymphocytes, dendritic cells, NK (natural killer) cells, and inflammatory macrophages.
 Some mammals, e.g. pigs, express multiple splice forms of PGLYRP2 with differential expression.

 PGLYRP3 (peptidoglycan recognition protein 3) and PGLYRP4 (peptidoglycan recognition protein 4) are constitutively expressed in the skin, in the eye, and in mucous membranes in the tongue, throat, and esophagus, and at a much lower level in the remaining parts of the intestinal tract.
 PGLYRP4 is also expressed in the salivary glands and mucus-secreting glands in the throat.
 Bacteria and their products increase expression of PGLYRP3 and PGLYRP4 in keratinocytes and oral epithelial cells.
 When expressed in the same cells, PGLYRP3 and PGLYRP4 form disulfide-linked heterodimers.

 Mouse PGLYRP1, PGLYRP2, PGLYRP3, and PGLYRP4 are also differentially expressed in the developing brain and this expression is influenced by the intestinal microbiome.
 Expression of PGLYRP1 is also induced in rat brain by sleep deprivation and in mouse brain by ischemia.